Internet Safety & Acceptable Use Policy

 In recognizing the deficiency of such technologies and in compliance with the United States Supreme Court requirement that filters may be employed in public libraries if there is a mechanism to disable the filter for adults without significant delay, a filter bypass feature is available to adult patrons.
 Any adult patron, 18 years of age and over, may elect to bypass the filter by entering his/her library card number.
 With the filter disabled the adult patron may assess the appropriateness of the blocked material.
 No record of patrons who disable the filter will be recorded or maintained.
 Minors may request to have a filter disabled for bona fide research or other lawful uses, but may not use the card number of an adult to directly disable the filter.
 No library patron, regardless of age, is to disable the filter with the intention of viewing visual depictions prohibited by this policy.

-The Library Board understands that technology protection measures a re not perfect.
+The Library Board understands that technology protection measures are not perfect.
 No filtering software product on the market today is 100% effective in blocking every sexually explicit Internet site since new ones are added every day from all over the world.
 The Board cannot guarantee that sexually explicit material will not get past the filter or that there will not be other sites to which another patron or a parent might object.
-Parental Responsibility

 The Board has special concerns about the use of the Internet by children and cautions parents to take special steps to ensure the safety of their children when using the Internet in the Library and elsewhere: